OWASP/owasp-mastg/Document/0x04i-Testing-user-interaction.md

 #### Access to Device Data

-Allthough partially covered by the Google Play Store and the Apple App Store, you still need to explain to the user which services your app consumes and why.
-For instance: does your app require access to the contact list?
-Explain the user why.
-Does your app need access to location services of the device?
-Explain the user why.
-Does your app use device-identifiers to identify the device?
-Explain the user why your app needs to do that.
+Although partially covered by the Google Play Store and the Apple App Store, you still need to explain to the user which services your app consumes and why.
+For instance:

+- Does your app require access to the contact list?
+- Does your app need access to location services of the device?
+- Does your app use device identifiers to identify the device?

+Explain the user why your app needs to do this kind of things.

 #### Other Information You Have to Share (OSS Information)